 It’s possible that the decidual cast will also come out in fragments instead of as a single piece of tissue.

 The technical term for the symptoms related to a decidual cast moving from inside your uterus to outside your body is “membranous dysmenorrhea.”

 How do the symptoms of a decidual cast differ from those of a miscarriage?

-The symptoms for miscarriage and decidual cast can be similar.
-Both can lead to cramping, pain, or vaginal bleeding and the loss of large pieces of tissue.
-Contact your doctor if you think you might be pregnant and experience these symptoms.
+The symptoms of miscarriage and a decidual cast can be similar.
+Both can lead to cramping, pain, vaginal bleeding, and the loss of large pieces of tissue.
+Contact a doctor if you think you might be pregnant and experience these symptoms.